restic/restic/doc/Design.md

 This section introduces terminology used in this document.

-*Repository*: All data produced during a backup is sent to and stored at a repository in structured form, for example in a file system hierarchy of with several subdirectories.
-A repository implementation must be able to fulfil a number of operations, e.g. list the contents.
+*Repository*: All data produced during a backup is sent to and stored in a repository in a structured form, for example in a file system hierarchy with several subdirectories.
+A repository implementation must be able to fulfill a number of operations, e.g. list the contents.

 *Blob*: A Blob combines a number of data bytes with identifying information like the SHA256 hash of the data and its length.

-*Pack*: A Pack combines one or more Blobs together, e.g. in a single file.
+*Pack*: A Pack combines one or more Blobs, e.g. in a single file.

 *Snapshot*: A Snapshot stands for the state of a file or directory that has been backed up at some point in time.
 The state here means the content and meta